Yskra/docs/en/guide/plugins/components.md

 We used destructuring to immediately take `router` from the context
 :::

-Now you can go to http://localhost:8930/test and see our component.
+Now you can go to <ExternalLink href="http://localhost:8930/test"/> and see our component.

 ## Rendering in VNode {#vnode}